pingcap/docs-cn/op-guide/docker-deployment.md

   -L warn
 ```

-## Step 5.
-Use the official MySQL client to connect to TiDB and enjoy it.
+### 5. Use the official MySQL client to connect to TiDB and enjoy it.

 ```bash
 mysql -h 127.0.0.1 -P 4000 -u root -D test